MichelleTamm/michub/README.md

 ## Main updates for this section
 In this section，the plugin will have a clearly display for the schedule planning and guiding opinion of the nearby healthcare organization:
-- Distance analysis:How far between the residence area to reaching the hospital/pharmacy/private doctor?
+- **Distance Analysis** : *How far between the residence area to reaching the hospital/pharmacy/private doctor?*
-- How can I get the fastest treatment in the midnight/How can I know where has the opening medical orgarnization in the midnight?
+- **Time Analysis** : *How can I get the fastest treatment in the midnight/How can I know where has the opening medical orgarnization in the midnight?*
-- Analysis chart for each types of healthcare organization amounts/percentage?
+- **Amounts analysis** : *Analysis chart for each types of healthcare organization amounts/percentage?*